CSyllabus/webapp/README.md

 Made by team from POLIMI(Italy) and FER(Croatia University)

 ## Motivation
- CSyllabus is imagined as a web platform which shouldng  ease up process of finding and comparing courses on domestic and foreign faculties.
+ CSyllabus is imagined as a web platform which should  ease up process of finding and comparing courses on domestic and foreign faculties.
  It will enable users to discover and compare courses on interactive way through web application.
  This “one click” app will save time and provide very useful information to interested parties.